dafny-lang/dafny/docs/_includes/Types.md

 }
 ```

-However, by default, non-ghost computations must follow definite-assignment
-rules, in which case local variables must be assigned a value before use.
 For some types, the compiler can choose an initial value, but for others
+it does not.
+Variables and fields of a type that the compiler does not auto-initialize
+are subject to _definite-assignment_ rules.
+These ensure that the program
+explicitly assigns a value to a variable before it is used.
-it does not; for more details see the section describing [Definite Assignment](#sec-definite-assignment) and the `-definiteAssignment` command-line option.
+For more details see the section describing [Definite Assignment](#sec-definite-assignment) and the `-definiteAssignment` command-line option.

 The `(0)` suffix indicates that the type must be one that the compiler knows
 how to auto-initialize, if the type is used to declare a non-ghost variable.